sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 > We will collaboratively develop a module based python code
 >
 > Objectives:
-> - Repeat how to fork and modify the fork.
+> - Repeat GitHub workflows (fork, commit, etc.)
-> - Learn the advantages with modular based coding.
+> - Learn the advantages of modular based coding.
 >
 > Exercise:
 > - Helper prepares an exercise repository (see above; this will take 5-10 minutes).
-> - **The exercise group works on steps A-E** (15-20 minutes).
+> - **The exercise group works on steps A-F** (50 minutes).
-> - After step E you can return to the main room.
+> - After step F you can return to the main room.
 Please ask questions.
-> - **We do step F and G together** (instructor demonstrates, and everybody follows along in their repositories).
-> - If there is a lot of time left, step G can be done back in an exercise room.
 {: .challenge}